Dr Isabelle Killane

 This travel grant allowed Isabelle to attend the Nineteenth Annual Conference of the Section of Bioengineering of the Royal Academy of Medicine in Ireland (Bini19).

 Awarded by the Graduate Studies Office and Engineering Department, Trinity College Dublin.
 The selection of nominees from this award is based on academic merit.
 Awards are made to students who have demonstrated excellent academic abilities (with an emphasis on achievement during their postgraduate studies).
 Receipts of this award have their annual fees covered, along with receiving an annual maintenance grant of €8,000.

-Shortlisted for Best Student Poster at the International Conference on Ambulatory Monitoring of Physical Activity and Movement (iCAMPAM), Glasgow, Scotland for the poster entitled “Measuring Neural Responses During Mild Exercise” (Authors: I. Killane, G.Browett, R.Reilly)
+- Shortlisted for Best Student Poster at International Conference on Ambulatory Monitoring of Physical Activity and Movement (iCAMPAM), Glasgow, Scotland 2011: “Measuring Neural Responses During Mild Exercise” (Authors: I. Killane, G.Browett, R.Reilly)

-Best Poster Presentation Winner at the Trinity Centre for Bioengineering Christmas Symposium, Trinity College Dublin, Ireland for the poster entitled “Gait and Cognition” (Authors: I. Killane, G. Browett, R.B.
-Reilly)
+- Best poster, Trinity Centre for Bioengineering (TCBE) Christmas Symposium 2010, Trinity College Dublin, Ireland: “Gait and Cognition” (Authors: I. Killane, G. Browett, R.B.
+Reilly).

 - Journal of Gerontology: Series A (Medical Sciences).